-- a.
+a.
 PURPOSE.
-The ERTM is used by operational commanders to task resources under their OPCON for the purpose of ELINT collection, or to request ELINT collection from sources outside of their OPCON. - b.
+The ERTM is used by operational commanders to task resources under their OPCON for the purpose of ELINT collection, or to request ELINT collection from sources outside of their OPCON.

+b.
 ORIGINATOR.
-JIC(JTF), ASAC, DSU(AF), AOC-INTEL, RADBN DET, MAGTF-INTEL, TERPES. - c.
+JIC(JTF), ASAC, DSU(AF), AOC-INTEL, RADBN DET, MAGTF-INTEL, TERPES.

+c.
 ADDRESSEE.
-JIC(JTF), DIA, ASAC, EWC, OTC/CWC/CATF, DSU(AF), AOC-INTEL, RADBN DET, MAGTF-INTEL, TERPES. - d.
+JIC(JTF), DIA, ASAC, EWC, OTC/CWC/CATF, DSU(AF), AOC-INTEL, RADBN DET, MAGTF-INTEL, TERPES.

+d.
 METHOD OF TRANSMISSION.
 Record only.
-Transmission channels are GENSER or SCI as appropriate. - e.
-FREQUENCY OF TRANSMISSION/UPDATE.
-As required. - f.
+Transmission channels are GENSER or SCI as appropriate.

+f.
 COMMENTS.
 Component commanders submit the ERTM to the COMJTF (JIC(JTF)) when requesting ELINT collection outside their OPCON.
-If the COMJTF approves the request, COMJTF (JIC(JTF)) will submit an ERTM to the appropriate source internal or external to the joint force. - g.
+If the COMJTF approves the request, COMJTF (JIC(JTF)) will submit an ERTM to the appropriate source internal or external to the joint force.

+g.
 PROCEDURES.
 The ERTM can be used by operational commanders to task resources under their OPCON or request ELINT collection from sources outside their OPCON.
 If the resources are under the OPCON of the Service component or JIC(JTF), the Service component or JIC(JTF) sends an ERTM to the supporting Service component.
 If the supporting Service component accepts the tasking, the supporting Service component will perform the mission and send a TACELINT message to the tasking Service component.
-If the supporting Service component does not accept the tasking, the supporting Service component sends an RRI message to the tasking Service component.
+If the supporting Service component sends an RRI message to the tasking Service component.
+If the resources are outside the OPCON of the tasking Service component.
 If the resources are outside the OPCON of the tasking Service component, the tasking Service component becomes the requesting Service component and sends an ERTM to the JIC(JTF) for support.
 If the JIC(JTF) approves the request, the JIC(JTF) sends the ERTM to the supporting Service component.
 The supporting Service component will then send a TACELINT or TACREP, depending on the request, to the requesting Service component with the JIC(JTF) as an information addressee.